<img alt="" src="https://secure.rigi9bury.com/188572.png" style="display:none;">

 Part of aligning sales and marketing is ensuring that the materials your marketing team is producing are being utilized effectively on the sales side.
 Your email campaigns should share thought leadership content, test varied messaging, and unlock new methods to reach your target audience.
 When we do this at MarketLauncher, we track what messages resonate and then optimize accordingly so that we can focus on the best ways to have an impact.

-Finally, consider replacing those messy spreadsheets with a marketing platform.
-We use HubSpot, which gives both marketing and sales teams full visibility into the process and tracks the performance of all activity.
+Finally, consider replacing those inefficient spreadsheets with a marketing platform.
+We use HubSpot, which gives both marketing and sales teams full visibility into the process and tracks the performance of all activities.
 Not only can you automate sales development tasks like touchpoints and email sequences, but you can build a lifecycle/lead status roadmap to prioritize prospects and define your pipeline.
 With access to real-time data and updated contact information, you can work smarter and be more strategic in your sales efforts.

 Once you’ve covered that gap between marketing and sales, you can put your focus where it needs to be: